 Example: Our children relied on binkies (pacifiers) for self-soothing.
 We taught them how to put them in as soon as we could.
 At night, we used a short binky tether so that a sleepy baby could find their binky easier.
 To us, the positive sleep association outweighed the negatives.
 We did not want to remove this external sleep prop until our child was ready.

 Now, we talked with both our pediatrician and our pediatric dentist to make sure everyone was on board with us continuing to use a pacifier until our child was 2 years old.
-And, both were totally fine with it.
+And, both were fine with it.
 At two, each of our children “graduated” from their pacifier and transitioned just fine.

 So now let’s talk about how you can break sleep associations during sleep training.